Clickport vs Cloudflare Web Analytics in 2026

 Let's start with where Cloudflare wins

 Every comparison article skips this part.
 They shouldn't.
 Cloudflare Web Analytics has real strengths that no paid privacy-analytics tool can match, including Clickport.
-If you need any of these, Cloudflare might be the right tool for you.
+If you need any of these, Cloudflare is the right tool for you.

 Where Cloudflare genuinely wins